RosettaCommons/documentation/rosetta_basics/structural_concepts/foldtree-overview.md

 ========
 This document was written 1 Oct 2007 by Ian W. Davis and last updated 1 Oct 2007.

+An introductory tutorial on the FoldTree can be found [here](https://www.rosettacommons.org/demos/latest/tutorials/fold_tree/fold_tree).

 The relevant code is in core::kinematics.

 The fold tree